• COVID-19

 Operators move M55 rockets containing VX nerve agent from a pallet to a transfer cart to begin the destruction process at the Blue Grass Chemical Agent-Destruction Pilot Plant April 15, 2022.

 On Feb.
-19, 2022, the Pueblo Chemical Agent-Destruction Pilot Plant destroyed the first mustard 4.2-inch mortar round in the Static Detonation Chamber complex.
+19, 2022, the Pueblo Chemical Agent-Destruction Pilot Plant destroyed the first mustard 4.2-inch mortar round in Unit 2 of the Static Detonation Chamber complex.

-A Pueblo Chemical Agent-Destruction Pilot Plant ordnance technician holds the first 4.2-inch mortar round to be processed in the Static Detonation Chamber complex.
+A Pueblo Chemical Agent-Destruction Pilot Plant ordnance technician holds the first 4.2-inch mortar round to be processed in the Static Detonation Chamber.

 ACWA Destroys 75% of Agent Stockpile